V-Fast/Act/README.md

 - Find the mod in *Act-master/build/libs/act-[VERSION].jar*
 - Copy and paste in *.minecraft/mods*
 - Install the latest version of [Fabric API](https://modrinth.com/mod/fabric-api)

+## Known Bugs
+- NPC entity only appears after a death event
+- NPC entities do not save
+- NPC entity does not have knockback when damaged by entity or player
+- `/npc` "*ign*" parameter is not case sensitive

 <!-- modrinth_exclude.start -->
 ## License